karkman/physalia_metagenomics/Day5/README.md

 done
 ```

-Since we're at it, let's also run a not so clean piece of code to get information about to which bin/MAG each gene call belongs:
+Since we're at it, let's also run a not so clean piece of code to get information about to which bin/MAG each gene call belongs (hellooooo @meren, there must be a better way??):

 ```bash
 for SAMPLE in Sample01 Sample02 Sample03 Sample04; do